1998 Sydney water crisis: Timeline of event

 Low levels of Cryptosporidium and Giardia were first detected in the water supply on 21 July.
-The levels were within acceptable health limits.
+The levels were within acceptable health limits however Sydney Water did notify NSW Health.
 In days following, much higher levels were recorded, and on 27 July, the first "boil water" alert (in which residents were instructed to boil their tap water before use) was declared for the eastern Sydney central business district.
 On 29 July, a "boil water" alert was issued for the south of Sydney Harbour and on 30 July a Sydney-wide "boil water" alert was issued.
 The Sydney Water Corporation announced the water safe to drink again on 4 August.

+Two other "boil water" alerts were issued in the following months due to ongoing contamination downstream of the Prospect Water Filtration Plant.
+The first began on 24 August and by early September it was being lifted until further positive results were reported and another alert from 5th-19th September was issued.

 The contamination was caused by low-quality raw water entering the dam.
 This was attributed to moderate rainfall in July, followed by heavy rainfall in August and September (after decreasing storage levels since mid-July 1997) which caused pulses of the raw water to enter the dam.

-The incident was highly publicised and caused major public alarm.
-Three successive "boil water" notices in which residents were instructed to boil their tap water before use affected up to three million residents.

 The lack of cases of cryptosporidiosis, giardiasis, or any other health problem which might be attributed to tainted water led to suggestions the microbes were either not an infectious type, or not as prevalent as measured.
 An inquiry after the event revealed the publicity as an exaggeration of fact, with Australian Water Technologies, part of Sydney Water, severely overestimating the levels of parasites present in the water, with the recorded levels exposed as not harmful to human health.
 The handling of the crisis by Sydney Water, a state-government owned corporation since 1995, was heavily criticised, causing the resignation of both the chairman and the managing director.
 The incident also brought up issues of private vs. public ownership and scientific uncertainty.

 Outcomes

 The Premier, Bob Carr, established the Sydney Water Inquiry and appointed Sydney jurist Peter McClellan QC as Commissioner.
 McClellan delivered a series of interim reports to the Premier, which were tabled in Parliament.
 The final report was delivered in December 1998 and detailed 91 recommendations for action by Sydney Water, NSW Health and other state and federal government agencies, including the National Health and Medical Research Commission.

+The managing director of Sydney Water, Chris Pollett resigned in August 1998.
 The Chairman of Sydney Water, David Hill resigned ten days after the final crisis event, denied any responsibility, and claimed he was leaving only to concentrate on his political career.

 The Sydney Catchment Authority was created in 1999 as result of the crisis, assuming control of Sydney's catchments and dams, while Sydney Water maintained responsibility for water treatment and distribution and for sewage collection, treatment and disposal.